 If you’ve any questions, feel free to write to me at firstname.lastname@example.org.

-The book, priced at $4.95, is available in Amazon Kindle format and can be accessed here:
+The book, priced at $4.95 (or equivalent amount in other currencies), is available in Amazon Kindle format and can be accessed here:

 Alternatively, copy-paste ‘How Top Test-Takers Consistently Finish in Top 1%?’ in the Amazon search bar to access the book page.